mdpatelcsecon/ZerOS/README.md

 Design Concepts
 ----------------
-- Kernel APIs are low level but agnostic to specific hardware devices
+- Kernel APIs offer fine grained control while being agnostic to specific hardware devices
 - Lightweight and configurable processes
-- Processes can manipulate their virtual address space via syscalls
-- Weighted Fair Scheduling
 - Simple filesystem (open, close, read, write) with no special files and each partition is treated as a separate device
 - Userspace Exceptions (USX): an interrupt-like mechanism for processes
 - A separate and well designed syscall for each type of device and kernel subsystem that is supported